samueldelesque/dm_legal/partner/en/partner.md

 13.3.5.
 For the avoidance of doubt, payments shall not be made to the benefit of any other person or entity other than PARTNER.
 Furthermore, PARTNER agrees that the payments shall only be made to a bank account or third party vendor service's account bearing the same name as that of PARTNER.

 13.3.6 Parties agree and acknowledge that DAILYMOTION is free to deduct from PARTNER's Program Revenues any bank fees that may result from the error, negligence, and/or omission of PARTNER in the communication of its bank account information to DAILYMOTION.
-Moreover, PARTNER acknowledges and agrees that any cost related to its use of the third party payment systems like the ones provided by Paypal, Payoneer or any relevant third party vendor shall be borne by PARTNER, as the case may be.
+Moreover, PARTNER acknowledges and agrees that any cost related to its use of the third party payment systems like the ones provided by PayPal, Payoneer or any relevant third party vendor shall be borne by PARTNER, as the case may be.

 13.4.
 Withholding Tax